SDraw/driver_leap/README.md

 ### Valve Index controllers emulation
 By default, controller models aren't in right folder of SteamVR, and you have to add them by yourself.
 Copy all folders from '<SteamVR_folder>/drivers/indexcontroller/resources/rendermodels' to '<SteamVR_folder>/resources/rendermodels'.
+Game profiles:
+  * **vrchat** - profile for VRChat.
+Note: game gestures are not implemented due to finger tracking, grip input profile should be used.
+  Controls list:
+    * Trigger - bending of the index finger
+    * Grip - grab gesture
+    * Game menu - formed T-shape with two hands
+  * **default** - profile for other games.
   Controls list:
     * Trigger - bending of the index finger
     * Grip - bending of middle, ring and pinky fingers
     * Touchpad - thumb press
     * Touchpad circle - index finger of another hand directed to palm
     * Thumbstick press - touch of thumb finger tip by index finger tip of another hand
     * Button A - pinch gesture (tips of thumb finger and index finger)
     * Button B - tips of thumb finger and pinky finger
     * System button - formed T-shape with two hands

 Currently, there are no free gestures that can simulate thumbstick direction.